 The trick – unpair and reconnect.

 We hope that this article helped you solve the AirPods issues you’ve encountered.
-If there are any more concerns not mentioned here that you wish to address, comment down below and let us know.
+If there are any more concerns not mentioned here such as one side of the AirPods is not working then follow the given link.
 For more Apple and technology-related articles, visit Techable regularly!